PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

 This method returns query results as a list of dictionaries which have the field names as keys.

+If the query has duplicate field names, you will get the value for the field with the highest index in the query.

-Note that since PyGreSQL 5.0 this will return the values of array type columns as Python lists.
+Note that since PyGreSQL 5.0 this method will return the values of array type columns as Python lists.

 namedresult -- get query values as list of named tuples
 -------------------------------------------------------